 The VeloViewer Explorer Score and more specifically the Explorer Max Square has acquired a bit of a cult following since its introduction to the site back in March 2015 despite me not having fully explaining what it is all about until now!
 The Explorer Score rewards those people who explore new roads/trails rather doing the same old loops.
 Providing non-performance based motivations has always been one of the main goals of VeloViewer and this one really looks to tick that box.

-What will be your likely key stats at the end of the year?
+What will be your key stats be looking like by the end of the year?
 VeloViewer tries it’s best to tell you your projected distance, elevation, time, suffer/explorer score totals and more.

 It is that time of the year when we can bask in the glory of our own epicness with (hopefully) huge distances explored, mountains conquered and PBs smashed making all of the saddle sores and blisters worthwhile.
 Or perhaps a year of simply commuting to work or Park Runs with most likely more impressive results than my own!
 Whatever your achievements this year VeloViewer has stepped up to provide you with a funky infographic that hopefully you’ll all share far and wide showing everyone what you’ve been up to.